Victor Barnett: Personal life

-Barnett is married to Helaine M. Barnett, a prominent legal aid attorney and former president of the Legal Services Corporation.
-They have two sons, Craig Edward and Roger Lawrence.
-Craig Barnett, an investment banker, was married to Jennifer Peck, a daughter of Barbara and Stephen M. Peck.
-They divorced.
-Roger Barnett, CEO of Shaklee, is married to Sloan Lindemann Barnett, a daughter of Frayda and George Lindemann.
-Barnett is a former president of Fifth Avenue Synagogue and an emeritus director of the Charles H. Revson Foundation.
+Barnett was married to Helaine M. Barnett, a legal aid attorney and former president of the Legal Services Corporation.
+They had two sons, Craig Edward, an investment banker, and Roger Lawrence, CEO of Shaklee.

+In 1999, he co-sponsored a full-page ad in the New York Times in which cardinal John Joseph O'Connor (Archbishop of New York) made public apologies for the harm inflicted by the Roman Catholics to Jews during the past two millennials.

+Barnett died at home on September 20, 2024, at the age of 91.